triton-inference-server/python_backend/README.md

 user's code to Triton.
 Note that this change is completely transparent and does not require any change to the existing user's model code.

-Python backend, by default, allocates 64 MBs for each model instance.
-Then, it will grow the shared memory region by 64 MBs whenever an increase is required.
+Python backend, by default, allocates 1 MB for each model instance.
+Then, it will grow the shared memory region by 1 MB chunks whenever an increase is required.
 You can configure the default shared memory used by each model instance using the `shm-default-byte-size` flag.
 The amount of shared memory growth can be configured using the `shm-growth-byte-size`.